-Joel Henderson is a full time musician from Regina, SK which gives him the wonderful ability to view CHL prospects live with an emphasis on the WHL while on the road.
+Calgary Flames – Joel Henderson – Jr. Associate Editor: Joel is a full time musician from Regina, SK which gives him the wonderful ability to view CHL prospects live with an emphasis on the WHL while on the road.
 The passion that spilled over from the 2004 Flames Cup run, led to tracking Flames prospects, and then to tracking and researching prospects in general.
 He enjoys gathering large quantities of opinion and data before reaching informed personal decisions.
 He also has a BA in Youth Ministry and can be found doing landscaping in the lovely outdoors.
 You can follow him at @dathockeydoe

-Pat Quinn is awful at writing about himself, but can often be found watching hockey, complaining about hockey, or reading about hockey.
+Washington Capitals – Pat Quinn – Jr. Associate Editor: Pat is awful at writing about himself, but can often be found watching hockey, complaining about hockey, or reading about hockey.
 He is in way too many fantasy hockey pools and averages around seven per season (record was 12), as he finds drafting players his favorite part of all fantasy hockey.
 Being a Devils fan in a Canadian city can be weird.
-Writes for the Capitals and trying to find more time to write for the Islanders.
-Is on twitter tweeting about politics or hockey at @FHPQuinn
+Writes for the Capitals and has an interesting time trying to think of ramblings to write.
+Is on twitter tweeting about hockey and being hilarious at @FHPQuinn

 The rest of our scouting team: